earthlab/hub-ops/docs/source/daily-operations/modify-remove-hub.rst

 * fork https://github.com/earthlab/hub-ops
 * in your fork create a new branch
-* edit the hub's configuration in :code:`hub-charts/<nameofthehub>/values.yaml`
+* edit the hub's configuration in :code:`hub-configs/<hubname>.yaml`
 * commit the change and make a PR
-* fix any errors that CI finds
+* fix any GitHub Action errors, https://github.com/earthlab/hub-ops/actions
-* once you merge the PR `GitHub actions` will start deploying your changes
-* check the status of your deployment and see what CI is doing by visiting:
+* after merge, Actions will will start deploying your changes.
+Check the status of your deployment
-  `<https://github.com/earthlab/hub-ops/actions>`_ Check the status of the latest build for the `main` branch
-* once CI has deployed your changes, check by hand if everything is working as expected by visiting :code:`https://github.com/earthlab/hub-ops/actions`.
+* once the Actions workflows have completed, check that the hub is working as expected at https://hub.earthdatascience.org/hubname/.
-  If something is broken, create a new PR that reverts your first PR.
-Then try again with a new PR.

 Maintaining Your Hub